Custom Pod Specs¶

 Ways to Configure Pod Specs¶

-specify a custom pod spec for individual tasks (e.g., for an experiment
+addition, users can specify a custom pod spec for individual tasks (e.g., for an experiment by

 Supported Pod Spec Fields¶